 Hey guys!
 I’m back with another blog post.
-Today I’m going to share another story from my experience.
-I hope you’ll enjoy it.
-I had a new work where my client gave me access to his cPanel but didn’t give me WordPress administrator access.
-But I need access to WordPress to do the work.
-So with my client’s permission, I added myself as WordPress administrator.
-How have I done that?
-Let’s jump into it!
+Today I’m sharing another story from my freelance experience, and I hope you’ll find it useful.
+Recently, I picked up a new project where my client gave me access to his cPanel but didn’t share his WordPress admin login.
+The thing is, I needed WordPress access to actually do the work.
+So with my client’s permission, I added myself as a WordPress administrator directly through cPanel.
+Here’s how I did it — let’s jump in!

-To create an admin user with FTP/cPanel for wordPress you have to follow the steps below:
+To create a WordPress admin user through FTP or cPanel, follow the steps below:

 cPanel Login Page